prajapatkavitha/CODSOFT_PYTHON_INTERN/README.md

 Option to exclude certain characters or symbols.

 How to Run:
-1.Download the password_generator.py file.
+Download the password_generator.py file.
-2.Run the script using Python
+Run the script using Python

 Project 4: Rock-Paper-Scissors Game